DREMnet: An Interpretable Denoising Framework for Semi-Airborne Transient Electromagnetic Signal: Introduction

 \IEEEPARstart{t}{he} semi-airborne transient electromagnetic method (SATEM) is an emerging electromagnetic exploration technique in which the transmitter is deployed on the ground, while the receiver is mounted on an airborne platform \cite{chen2020characteristic}.
 By performing inversion on the received secondary field signals, it enables accurate extraction of subsurface electrical structures \cite{wu2019development}.
 SATEM is highly effective for surveying large and inaccessible areas and has been widely applied in mineral resource exploration, groundwater investigation, as well as environmental protection and geological hazard assessment \cite{elliott1996new,mogi2009grounded,ji2013development,ito2011further}.

 Since the system conducts observations while in motion, significant noise is inevitably introduced.
 In SATEM data, typical noise can be divided into natural electromagnetic noise, cultural electromagnetic noise, motion-induced noise \cite{li2017electromagnetic,ji2018noise}, and platform noise \cite{liu2017application}.
 Natural noise typically manifests as short-term pulses, primarily caused by thunder and lightning \cite{ji2016noising}.
 Cultural electromagnetic noise refers to stable power line noise and very low-frequency (VLF) radio interference encountered during observations \cite{wu2022denoising}.
 In some application scenarios, intense pulse interference may occur, such as ore concentration areas \cite{macnae1984comparison}.
 Motion-induced noise is a non-stationary noise generated as the sensor moves with the airborne platform, caused by irregularities in the geomagnetic field.
+Platform noise originates from electronic components onboard the airborne platform, such as propulsion and communication systems.
 Compared to other noise sources, motion-induced noise is characterized by large amplitude, wide distribution, and low frequency \cite{macnae1984noise,mccracken1986minimization}.
 Additionally, due to the long observation distance, the received signal strength is relatively weak.
 The combination of weak signals and complex noise presents substantial challenges in SATEM data processing, making noise suppression and removal crucial steps in the process.